 For example, if you are registered for VAT in France where the standard VAT rate is 20%, you must add 20% to your ‘Net’ selling price and you are effectively collecting this tax on behalf of the government.
 If your selling price is $100 (this is the ‘net’ price), you need to add 20% of $100 and charge the customer a total of $120 (this is the ‘gross’ price).
 100 is revenue for your company and $20 is owed to the tax man.

 The difference to your customers is crucial: a VAT registered business customer can claim back all output VAT it is charged (known as input VAT when considered from their perspective).
 Therefore, a business customer only considers the NET amount when evaluating a sales price.
 This makes “B2B” sales simpler to deal with from a VAT and profitability perspective.

 However, a private individual has no ability to recover VAT and therefore for B2C sales, the customer only considers the total gross price.
-If you determine that your customers are willing to pay 100 for a product, if you suddenly add 20% of VAT to the sales price and charge them 120 – it can create problems.
+If you determine that your customers are willing to pay $100 for a product, if you suddenly add 20% of VAT to the sales price and charge them $120 – it can create a myriad of problems.
 Therefore, it is vital to advertise your B2C sales as gross, or VAT-inclusive to avoid these commercial pitfalls.

 B2C Sales: Universal Pricing vs. Country-Specific Prices